whatvn/51Degrees-PHP7/README.md

+# Absolute

+***This extension is absolute*** because php-cpp introduces great memory leak, newest php-cpp version is not fully ported to php7, it contains many bugs. please use my new extension: https://github.com/whatvn/php7-51degrees

 # 51Degrees-PHP7

 The origin php extension provided by 51Degrees foundation was built on top of swig, which is currently does not support PHP7.